 - Early re-entry of treated premises

-Getting sick from the use of TRF’s can be both a miserable experience and a potentially life-threatening one.
-Exposure to the chemicals and insecticides found in TRF’s can result in allergy symptoms, asthma attacks, breathing complications, headaches, Eye irritation, skin problems, coughing, sore throat, nose irritation, dizziness, diarrhea, vomiting and even death.
+Getting sick from the use of TRFs can be both a miserable experience and a potentially life-threatening one.
+Breathing in the chemicals and insecticides found in TRFs can result in allergy symptoms, asthma attacks, breathing complications, headaches, Eye irritation, skin problems, coughing, sore throat, nose irritation, dizziness, diarrhea, vomiting and even death.

 Pesticide poisoning symptoms differ based on the product active ingredient, route of exposure and level of exposure.
-TRF’s are generally dangerous because people breath in the toxic vapors.
+TRFs are generally dangerous because people breath in the toxic vapors.
 Entry of insecticides through the nose is a serious exposure and should result in a visit to the doctor right away.
-Misuse of TRF’s can make humans and animals very sick and even cause death.

 Serious exposure symptoms may cause incontinence, unconsciousness, seizures and even death.
 We will focus on mild and moderate exposures, and their symptoms.
 This rate of exposure will usually see symptoms within 1 hour of initial exposure but could come as much as 12 hours after exposure.
-In no particular order, these symptoms may include but are not limited to:
+These symptoms may include but are not limited to:

 Mild Exposure